littlehorse-enterprises/littlehorse/docs/docs/07-faq.md

 A [Task Worker](./04-concepts/03-tasks.md) is a program that opens a connection to a LittleHorse Cluster and listens to a task queue for a specific `TaskDef`.
 When a `WfRun` arrives at a point where it needs to execute that specific type of `TaskRun`, then the scheduled Task will be dispatched to the Task Worker.
 The Task Worker executes it and reports the result to the LH Server.

+A task worker can be a bare metal machine, Virtual Machine, cloud instance, Kubernetes pod, or anywhere that can execute Java/Python/Golang or C# code.

 ### How do I write a Task Worker?

 Check out our [Task Worker Development Docs](./05-developer-guide/05-task-worker-development.md)!